Network segmentation: Controlling visitor access

 Finance and Human Resources typically need access via their own VLAN to their application servers because of the confidential nature of the information they process and store.
 Other groups of personnel may require their own segregated networks, such as server administrators, security administration, managers and executives.

-Third parties are usually required to have their own segments, with different administration passwords to the main network, to avoid attacks via a compromised, less well protected, third party site.
+Third parties are usually required to have their own segments, with different administration passwords from the main network, to avoid attacks via a compromised, less well-protected third-party site.

 Means of segregation

 Segregation is typically achieved by a combination of firewalls and VLANs (virtual local area networks).
 Software-defined networking (SDN) can allow the creation and management of micro-segmented networks.